biancama/a_company/README.md

 ### Acceptance criteria
 The system will ask some questions to the users:
 * number of rows and columns of the village (r >=2 and c>=2)
-* number of enemies (n)
+* number of enemies (n) default 3

-As result, the system will create on memory a village (r x c), (n) enemies each of them with 3 weapons chosen randomly.
+As result, the system will create on memory a village (r x c), (n) enemies each of them with1 weapons chosen randomly.
 It will place randomly the enemies in the village (except top left cell).
-A character is created with 3 weapons chosen randomly.
+A character is created with 1 weapon chosen randomly.
 The character is placed at the top left cell

 ### Move a character around the village (Explore and gain experience )